titO-2/SventooHUD/README.md

 SventooHUD is based on 7HUD
-made by pooenjoyer(dont judge the name) thanks to the HUDS.TF community for the help it provided
+made by pooenjoyer(dont judge the name) thanks to the HUDS.TF community for the help it provided and a special help to Boobsy